 \subsubsection{Data-driven approaches}

-Deep learning models have demonstrated significantly improved reconstruction accuracy over classical approaches by learning the distribution of convergence maps from large datasets of simulations.
-From a Bayesian perspective, where the convergence map $\convmap$ is viewed as the realization of a random vector $\convmapRand$ with an unknown distribution, the inverse problem \eqref{eq:invprob} becomes:
+Deep-learning models have demonstrated significantly improved reconstruction accuracy over classical approaches by learning the distribution of convergence maps from large simulation datasets.
+From a Bayesian perspective, where the convergence map $\convmap$ is viewed as the realization of a random vector $\convmapRand$ with an unknown distribution, the inverse problem \eqref{eq:invprob} becomes

 where $\shearmapRand$ denotes the random vector from which $\shearmap$ is drawn.